Botiy/TerraTriad/README.md

   ### The name of the file, which you have to run:
   AirbusShipDetection.ipynb

-  Authorization requires a kaggle json file - in our project the Sign_in_info.txt contains the required authorization data.
+  Authorization requires a kaggle json file - in our project this file is also present.